 Shelf life and environmental limitations for the storage of portable ventilation filtration media (e.g., dampness of HEPA filters, or chemical degradation of charcoal filters)

-Safe segregation and storage of chemicals (e.g., contamination prevention agents or decontamination agents) by radiation protection personnel.
+Safe segregation and storage of chemicals (e.g., contamination prevention agents or decontamination agents) used by radiation protection personnel.

 Prevention of Radiation Degradation of items such as hoses, ropes (e.g., specifying the use of steel cables) and power cables used to support underwater operations or under water storage of radioactive materials.